0shaurya/mathular-theme/pages/calculus1/limits_and_discontinuities.md

 - title: Limits and Discontinuities
   index: 1
 excerpt: "An excerpt is used as the page description and can be up to 160 characters long..."
+terms:
+  - ['Limit', 'The basis of calculus and an operation on a function that measures the value of the function as the inputs approaches some value']
+  - ['Removable Discontinuity', 'A type of discontinuity where the limit of a function at a value \(a\) exists, but the function at that value does not']
+  - ['Manipulate', 'The process of rearranging parts of an expression to get it to something else that is equal, but easier to work with.
+It is an important and frequently used problem-solving method in calculus.']
+  - ['Jump Discontinuity', 'A type of discontinuity where the function suddenly and sharply changes from one x-value to a neighboring x-value.
+On a graph, this looks like the function is jumping.']
 ---